-The ITF recommends increasing efforts to investigate opportunities for state and federal grants for any eligible project on the projects list, regardless of their rank on the prioritized list.
+The ITF recommends increasing efforts to investigate opportunities for state and federal grants for any eligible projectson the projects list, regardless of their rank on the prioritized list.
+A project's competitiveness, rank on the project list, required match funding, and staffing capacity should be considered when deciding to pursue grant funding.
 Many of the City's desired projects could be eligible for grant programs.